 We initiated our research and development program in 1986, with drug synthesis beginning in 1987.
 We have assembled a scientific research staff with expertise in a broad base of advanced research technologies including protein biochemistry, X-ray crystallography, chemistry and pharmacology.
-Our research facilities include protein biochemistry and organic synthesis laboratories, testing facilities, X-ray crystallography, computer and graphics equipment and facilities to make drug candidates on a small scale.
+Our research facilities include protein biochemistry and organic synthesis laboratories, testing facilities, X-ray crystallography, computer and graphics equipment and facilities to make drug candidates on a small scale for early stage clinical trials.

-During the years ended December 31, 2001, 2002 and 2003, we spent an aggregate of \$40.1 million on research and development.
-Approximately \$26.4 million of that amount was spent on in-house research and development, and \$13.7 million was spent on contract research and development.
+During the years ended December 31, 2002, 2003 and 2004, we spent an aggregate of \$45.9 million on research and development.
+Approximately \$25.0 million of that amount was spent on in-house research and development, and \$20.9 million was spent on contract research and development.